top of page

 Breathwork does not force change.

-It creates the physiological conditions that allow regulation, insight, and integration to emerge naturally
+It creates conditions in which regulation, insight, and integration can emerge naturally

 Breath based practices are increasingly recognised within healthcare, psychology, and neuroscience.
 Research from institutions such as Harvard Medical School, Stanford University, and the National Institutes of Health has explored how breathing affects the nervous system, stress physiology, and emotional regulation.